 7 Best Ways To Get Hair Out of Carpet Without A Vacuum!

-We’ve got seven different ways that you can get human or animal hair from your carpet.
+We’ve got seven different ways that can get human or pet hair from your carpet.
 All these techniques can pull hair from a variety of surfaces.
-It will also help you avoid breaking your vacuum cleaner from too much hair.
-That means you spend less time trying to pull long strands out of your vacuum.
+It will also help you avoid breaking your vacuum cleaner from too much hair, which means you spend less time trying to pull long strands out of your vacuum brush.

 1. Use A Bristle Brush To Get Long Human Hair Out Of Carpet

 Have you ever heard the phrase “a little bit of elbow grease never hurt anyone?”
-Well, this old fashioned phrase leads to almost all these solutions.
+Well, this old-fashioned phrase leads to almost all these solutions.
 Our first suggestion?
-Using the friction of a stiff bristle brush to get longer hair out of your carpet.
+Use the friction of a stiff bristle brush to get long human hair out of your carpet.

-A good bristle brush can pull strands of hair out of any carpet fiber.
+A good bristle brush can pull hair strands out of any carpet fiber.
 With small, deliberate strokes, you will be able to pick up any hair with ease.
 The friction of this activity creates a natural attraction to the coarse brush.
-This is particularly handy if you have hair that resembles a lion’s mane.
+This method is particularly handy if you have hair that resembles a lion’s mane.
 This hack works well to collect long human hair.

 If you have bad knees and want to avoid getting on the ground, you can buy a brush with a long handle.
-Our suggestion is the MEIBEI Floor Scrub Brush.
-It has a long handle with stiff bristles that can dig deep into your carpets.
-This means less time with a short brush on your knees.
+Our suggestion is the MEIBEI Floor Scrub Brush; it has a long handle with stiff bristles that can dig deep into your carpets, which means less time with a short brush on your knees.

-2. Use a Rubber Broom to Remove Embedded Pet Hair From Carpet
+2. Use a Rubber Broom to Remove Pet Hair From Carpet

-Another specialty of pet hair removal comes from the usage of a rubber broom.
-The rubber bristles work well to gather up a combination of pet and human hair.
+Another specialty of pet hair removal comes from using a rubber broom.
+The rubber bristles work well to gather up a combination of cat or dog hair.
 If you have ever hung out long enough at a classic barbershop, you’ve likely seen the owner sweep using one.

 If you do plan on using a rubber broom, follow these quick instructions:

-- Much like the bristle brush, you can remove hair through small, deliberate strokes.
+- Much like the bristle brush, you can remove pet hair through small, deliberate strokes.